Tomboyo/brainstorm-spring-camel/HELP.md

 VScode, execute the `./gradlew eclipseJdt` task, which will perform necessary configuration for you.
 For other IDEs, see https://github.com/redhat-developer/vscode-java/issues/671.

+## Cypher Shell

+The embedded Neo4J database is exposed on `localhost:7687` by default.
+You can install `cypher-shell` to query the embedded database while the application is running.

 ## Reference Documentation
 For further reference, please consider the following sections: